codecluster-softwares/codecluster/rules/comments.md

 5. Use detailed bullet points for complex functions.
 6. Avoid unnecessary inline comments.
 7. Only add inline comments for meaningful context.
-8. If inline comments are necessary, always end them with a period.
+8. Always end inline comments with period.

 ## Structure